 Dr. Matthew Zimmerman (Chair & Graduate Program Director) (IPMM), Dr. Daniel Monaghan (Associate Program Director & Director of IGPBS Strategic Initiatives), Dr. Kate Hyde (BMB), Dr. Dario Ghersi (BISB), Dr. Jordan Rowley (BISB), Dr. Joyce Solheim (CR), Dr. Rakesh Singh (IPID), Dr. Erika Boesen (IPMM) Dr. Andrew Dudley (MGCB), Dr. Kyle Hewitt (MGCB), and Dr. Keshore Bidasee (NSC)

-The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) consortium consists of six interdisciplinary doctoral programs with over 200 participating research faculty from 32 basic science and clinical departments.
-The six doctoral programs that comprise the IGPBS are:
+The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) consists of seven interdisciplinary doctoral programs with over 200 participating research faculty from 32 basic science and clinical departments.
+The seven doctoral programs that comprise the IGPBS are:

 - Biochemistry & Molecular Biology (BMB)

 - Bioinformatics & Systems Biology (BISB)

 Students enroll in the IGPBS before choosing a laboratory or a doctoral program ("multi-program" students), which provides the opportunity for research rotations in any of the participating IGPBS laboratories on campus.
 Multi-program students complete a first semester common core curriculum, after which they commit to one of the seven doctoral programs and complete advanced interdisciplinary training in their field of interest.